ibrahimbachiri/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##Repo name alx-system_engineering_devops
-##this repo contain a file describe how to change the working directory to the users home
+##this repo contain a file name 3-listfiles describe how to display the current directory contents in long format

 ##script

 #!/bin/bash

-cd -
+ls -l

 end script